Service Engine Group

 The high availability mode of the SE group controls the behavior of the SE group in the event of an SE failure.
 It also controls how load is scaled across SEs.
 Selecting a particular HA mode will change the settings and options that are exposed in the UI.
 These modes span a spectrum, from use of the fewest virtual machine resources on one end to providing the best high availability on the other.

-- Legacy Active Standby HA Mode: This mode is primarily intended to mimic a legacy appliance load balancer for easy migration to Avi Vantage.
+- Legacy HA Active/Standby Mode — This mode is primarily intended to mimic a legacy appliance load balancer for easy migration to Avi Vantage.
 Only two Service Engines may be created.
-For every virtual service active on one, there is a standby on the other, configured and ready to take over in case of a failure of the active SE.
+For every virtual service active on one, there is a standby on the other, configured and ready to take over in the event of a failure of the active SE.
 There is no Service Engine scale out in this HA mode.

-For additional considerations for SE high availability, including VS placement, see Overview of Vantage High Availability.
-To compare the above HA modes to those defined prior to Vantage 16.2, see Comparing Past and Present SE Group HA Modes.
+For additional considerations for SE high availability, including VS placement, see Overview of Avi Vantage High Availability.

-VS Placement across SEs: When placement is compact (previously referred to as “Compactor”), Vantage prefers to spin up and fill up the minimum number of SEs; it tries to place virtual services on SEs which are already running.
-When placement is distributed, Vantage maximizes VS performance by avoiding placements on existing SEs.
-Instead, it places virtual services on newly spun-up SEs, up to Max Number of Service Engines.
+VS Placement across SEs — When placement is compact (previously referred to as “Compactor”), Avi Vantage prefers to spin up and fill up the minimum number of SEs; it tries to place virtual services on SEs which are already running.
+When placement is distributed, Avi Vantage maximizes VS performance by avoiding placements on existing SEs.
+Instead, it places virtual services on newly spun-up SEs, up to the maximum number of Service Engines.
 By default, placement is compact for elastic HA N+M mode and legacy HA active/standby mode.
-By default, it is distributed for elastic HA active/active mode.
+By default, placement is distributed for elastic HA active/active mode.

-**Per Application SE mode: **Select this option to deploy dedicated load balancers per application, i.e., per virtual service.
+Per-app SE mode — Select this option to deploy dedicated load balancers per application, i.e., per virtual service.
 In this mode, each SE is limited to a maximum of 2 virtual services. vCPUs in per-app SEs count towards licensing at 25% rate.

-- Max Number of Service Engines: Defines the maximum SEs that may be created within an SE group.
-This number, combined with the virtual services per SE setting, dictate the maximum number of virtual services that can be created within an SE group.
+- Max Number of Service Engines — [Default = 10, range = 0-1000] Defines the maximum SEs that may be created within an SE group.
+This number, combined with the virtual services per SE setting, dictates the maximum number of virtual services that can be created within an SE group.
 If this limit is reached, it is possible new virtual services may not be able to be deployed and will show a gray, un-deployed status.
-This setting can be useful to prevent Vantage from consuming too many virtual machines.
+This setting can be useful to prevent Avi Vantage from consuming too many virtual machines.

-- Memory Reserve: Reserving memory ensures an SE will not have contention issues with over-provisioned host hardware.
+- Memory Reserve — [Default is ON] Reserving memory ensures an SE will not have contention issues with over-provisioned host hardware.
 Reserving memory makes that memory unavailable for use by another virtual machine, even when the virtual machine that reserved those resources is powered down.
 Avi strongly recommends reserving memory, as memory contention may randomly overwrite part of the SE memory, destabilizing the system.
 This option is applicable only for deployments in write access mode.
 For deployments in read access mode deployments or no access mode, memory reservation for the SE VM must be configured on the virtualization orchestrator.

-- vCPU per Service Engine: [Default = 2] Enter the number of virtual CPU cores to allocate to new SEs.
+- vCPU per Service Engine — [Default = 1, range = 1-64] Enter the number of virtual CPU cores to allocate to new SEs.
 Changes to this setting do not affect existing SEs.
 This option is only applicable in write access mode.
 Adding CPU capacity will help with computationally expensive tasks, such as SSL processing or HTTP compression.

-- CPU Reserve: Reserving CPU capacity with a virtualization orchestrator ensures a SE will not have issues with over-provisioned host hardware.
+- CPU Reserve — [Default is OFF] Reserving CPU capacity with a virtualization orchestrator ensures an SE will not have issues with over-provisioned host hardware.
 Reserving CPU cores makes those cores unavailable for use by another virtual machine, even when the virtual machine that reserved those resources is powered down.
 This option is only applicable in write access mode deployments.

 - 10 GB (the absolute minimum allowed), or